What is Leber Hereditary Optic Neuropathy?

 In order to diagnose it, it is usually necessary to perform a comprehensive neuro-ophthalmology examination and a blood test that examines the mitochondrial DNA.

-In an eye fundus examination, a microangiopathy and a may be seen initially, and a puffiness of the peripapillary nervous fibers layer, which progresses to an optic atrophy.
+In an eye fundus examination, there initially might be seen a microangiopathy and a puffiness of the peripapillary nervous fibers layer, which progresses to an optic atrophy.

 Currently, the prognosis is usually a permanent and severe vision loss.
 Several researches are being performed in order to find a treatment for the disease.
-ICR has an ongoing study on it, which is currently in the selection phase.
+Dr. Castillo, Head of the Neuro-Ophthalmology Department at ICR, contributed in the LEROS clinical trial as the main researcher.

 Contact us or request an appointment with one of our specialists.